One of the best ways to break into Hollywood is to work as an intern at a production company.

 Problem is, not everybody knows someone in the industry to help them land that impressive internship.
 And not everyone can afford to move out to L.A. and work for free for months on end.

 That’s where we come in.
-The Hollywood Internship Program places qualified applicants in internships at leading production companies, working for movers and shakers in the industry.
-And we help you cover your living and travel expenses.
+The Odysseus Fellowship program places qualified applicants in paid three-month internships at leading production companies, working for movers and shakers in the industry.
+You read that right: paid.
+We help you cover your living and travel expenses.

 How leading are our participating companies?
-Our host producers have been involved in numerous hit movies such as Braveheart, Elf, The Wedding Crashers, and The Passion of the Christ.
+Our host producers have been involved in numerous hit movies such as Braveheart, Elf, The Wedding Crashers, Forrest Gump, and The Passion of the Christ.

 Our hosts are also committed to being mentors.
 So while they may ask you to run through a brick wall on occasion, or merely pick up their lunch order, you will learn plenty about the business every single day on the job.

-In addition, we will cover your travel costs to and from L.A., plus a monthly stipend to help you make ends meet while you are working hard to establish yourself.
+In addition, we will help cover your travel costs to and from L.A. (if necessary).
+And we offer a stipend of up to $5000 to help you make ends meet while you are working hard to establish yourself.

-During the program, you will also receive additional mentoring from the Taliesin Nexus staff, and you will attend our Filmmakers Workshop (if you haven’t already), absolutely gratis.
-You may also be required to make a short film or write a screenplay in your spare time under the supervision of the program administrators.
+During the program, you will also receive additional mentoring from the Taliesin Nexus staff, and if scheduling permits, you will attend our Apollo Workshop (if you haven’t already), absolutely gratis.
+You also may be required to make a short film or write a screenplay in your spare time under the supervision of the program administrators.

 To recap, interns will receive:

-Each internship will last for about three months, and applicants must be committed to living and working in the Los Angeles area during that period.
+Each fellowship will last for 12 weeks, and applicants must be committed to living and working in the Los Angeles area during that period.
 (You don’t have to live there now; we might pay for your travel there, and back home after it’s over.)
-We may stagger our internships this coming year, with some beginning in the spring, summer and fall of 2013.
+We usually stagger our internships throughout the year, with some beginning in the spring, fall and summer.